-Distemper is caused by a virus which is similar in structure to human measles virus.
-It is a serious disease of dogs which kills almost every dog that contracts it.
+Distemper in dogs is caused by a virus which is similar in structure to human measles virus.
+It is a serious disease which kills almost every dog that contracts it.
 It causes high fever, pneumonia, runny eyes, runny nose and diarrhea.
 Distemper usually strikes young puppies up to four months of age.
 “Chewing gum fits” are common in puppies with distemper.
 Distemper also causes seizures in older dogs.
 Vaccination usually prevents the disease but it is not 100% effective.
 Distemper is seen in dogs, foxes, wolves, ferret, mink, skunk, raccoon and coatimundi.

 Nervous signs include:

 - localized muscle twitch, such as in the leg or facial muscles

 - paresis or paralysis, often most noticeable in the hind limbs as ataxia, followed by tetraparesis and tetraparalysis

 - “chewing-gum fits” – convulsions characterized by salivation and often chewing movements of the jaw

 The seizures become more frequent and severe, and the dog may fall on its side and paddle its legs; involuntary urination and defecation often occur.
 An infected animal may exhibit any or all of these neurologic signs during the course of the disease.
 Infection may be mild and inapparent or lead to severe disease manifest by most of the above signs.
 The course of the disease may be as short as 10 days, but the onset of neurologic signs may be delayed for several weeks or months.